Mi-V-Soft-RISC-V/miv-rv32-documentation/soft-ip-driver-user-guides/Core1588/core1588-driver-user-guide.md

 #### trigger_ts
 <div id="Functions$core1588_trigger_get_from_buffer$description$parameters$trigger_ts" data-type="text" data-name="trigger_ts">

-The trigger_ts parameter is the pointer to which the desired trigger timestamp will be written.
+The trigger_ts parameter is the pointer where the desired trigger timestamp will be written.

 </div>